menu

 One downside of living in Cedarhurst, however, is that residents on average have to contend with a long commute, spending on average 32.04 minutes every day commuting to work.
 It is, however, a pedestrian-friendly village.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-Despite being a small village, Cedarhurst has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Cedarhurst, a lot of people use the train to get to work every day though Cedarhurst is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Cedarhurst in 2022 was $48,127, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $192,508 for a family of four.
 However, Cedarhurst contains both very wealthy and poor people as well.